Center-for-Space-Engineering/ground_station/README.md

 ### Functions:
-1. `parseCmd`:  This funct handles passing commands and then calling the correct class using the self.__commandDict. \
+1. `parseCmd`:  This func handles passing commands and then calling the correct class using the self.__commandDict. \
 NOTE:  The following code is used to decide if there are any arguments that need to be passed on to the cmd class.
 \
 EX: "127.0.0.1:5000/exsample" class ``.run()`` on the class whereas "127.0.0.1:5000/exsample/args" calls `.run(message[1:])`.
 One other thing to note is that `message` is a LIST!
 So for the second EX it looks like `message = ['example', 'args']`.
 It is important that the LIST gets pass on to the class, and NOT an individual arg.
 This is so that if the user wishes to have multiple args the server can support this. \